 Buzz Cut: There is 1 way to get rid of an undercut INSTANTLY, and that is by cutting everything off to an even length and starting again.
 It is definitely the quickest way, but obviously not ideal if you’re not willing to wait for it to grow back or go that short on top.
 If you don’t care to buzz it off, well, there’s your answer!
 You can just stop reading – and get it buzzed off!

-Like we have mentioned in the steps above, the longer you allow your hair to grow out on the sides, (as painful as it may be) the less haircuts and easier it will be for your barber to blend in the haircut and get rid of the disconnection.
+Like we have mentioned in the steps above, the longer you allow your hair to grow out on the sides, (as painful as it may be) the easier it will be for your barber to blend in the haircut and get rid of the disconnection.

 If you absolutely have to get your haircut before allowing the sides to grow out enough to blend in, you can always just get your barber to trim your neckline to make it look neater.